Field-Level Auditing: General Information

 Forms That Support Auditing

 Field-level auditing is configured on a per-form basis.
 A form supports this auditing if the Audit History menu command is available on the Tools menu of the form title bar, as demonstrated in the following screenshot.
-If the Audit History command is not shown, the selected form doesn’t support field-level auditing.
+If the Audit History command is not shown, the selected form does not support field-level auditing.

 Figure 1.
 The available Audit History command for the Journal Transactions form